saritasa-nest/saritasa-dotnet-psgallery/docs/FirstUsage.md

 You are using configuration Debug with param value 123.
 ```

-We have setup simple task with one required parameter `param`.
+We have set up simple task with one required parameter `param`.
 In tasks global properties are available for you as parameters.
 For example `$Configuration` is reserved for solution build configuration and `$Environment` is for current used environment.
 By setting different values to script we can change task behavior.
 In current example we need to provide value for `Param` and have to pass `-properties` with Psake call that would override default value:

 ```shell
 psake test -properties @{Configuration='Release';Param=123}